bleachevil/Project3/README.md

 Alteratively, Nancy has an obligation to pay a creditor $1,000 at the end of the week.
 She enters into a 10-day contract where she is to deposit $100 daily.
 Since she doesn't need the money immediately, she withdraws her money at maturity.
 Since she held her funds in the contract until maturity, she is awarded 15% on her deposits.

+On the user's end, they will see our streamlit interface where they enter their name, address, desired duration, deposit amount, as well as the start/end date.
+Once they submit, they will receive a certificate with their deposit amount that they can cash in when they choose.

 ## BENEFITS

 * Flexibility - employees can choose to deposit the amount they are comfortable with, at various duration periods.